Thursday, December 29, 2011

 And Beauty Surrounds You

 Here they are out on the portico at the Getty Villa in Malibu.
 This magnificent museum was built to show the intense interest that J. Paul Getty had for early art.
 Art that has survived from the the countries and cities that abounded in the Mediterranean going back to prehistoric up to the fall of Rome.
-All of the flooring,
+All of the flooring, up to the ceilings were accurate to the times.
+Every item used in the buildings reflected those times.

 This is how we entered.
 It was a beautifully constructed exhibit.
 The visitor got to see how Tim Burton started and carried forth his ideas of whimsy.
 That word, whimsy, is really too light a word to use with a Tim Burton work.
 However, since the subject matter is not representational, I cannot find a better word.
 The children shivered and enjoyed it all.